-- Out of Scope: Referral does not match the service's clinical remit (e.g. wrong Specialism referred to, if it is the correct specialism but wrong clinic selection on eRS the Specialist team should attempt to redirect this internally) - Inadequate Information: Not enough information provided for the Specialist to assess appropriateness for their service (however where practical the Specialist should attempt to see if this information is available e.g. on the LCR or by contacting the referring organisation) - Premature Referral: Local or NICE guidelines have not been followed and the patient does not need Specialist services at this point in their journey, where possible escalation advice should be provided PLEASE NOTE, the above does not apply to referrals for suspected cancer, where waiting time rules state "If a consultant thinks the referral is inappropriate this should be discussed with the referrer.
+- Out of scope: Referral does not match the service's clinical remit (e.g. wrong specialism referred to if it is the correct specialism but wrong clinic selection on e-RS the specialist team should attempt to redirect this internally). - Inadequate information: Not enough information provided for the specialist to assess appropriateness for their service (however where practical the specialist should attempt to see if this information is available e.g. on the London Care Record or by contacting the referring organisation). - Premature referral: Local or NICE guidelines have not been followed, and the patient does not need specialist services at this point in their journey (where possible, escalation advice should be provided).

+PLEASE NOTE, the above does not apply to referrals for suspected cancer, where waiting time rules state "If a consultant thinks the referral is inappropriate this should be discussed with the referrer.
 Only the referrer can downgrade or withdraw a referral.
 This includes where it is considered that insufficient information has been provided."
 As such, referrals for suspected cancer should never be "rejected".

-Please see slides 7-9 in the source document for the advice given to primary care.
-Please see slides 14-15 for medico-legal stance of Specialist advice When can I reject a referral FAQ:
+Please see slides 7 - 9 in the source document for the advice given to primary care.
+Please see slides 14 - 15 for medico-legal stance on specialist advice.